govend/govend/README.md

 # Lock Vendored Package Versions

-The command `govend` only scans for external packages and downloads them to the `vendor` directory in your project.
+The command `govend` only scans for external packages and downloads them to the `vendor/` directory in your project.
 You may need more control over versioning your dependencies so that reliable reproducible builds are possible.

 `govend` can save the path and commit revisions of each repository downloaded in a `vendor.yml` file.
 This is called vendor locking.